hirarinNakalab/blow/readme.md

 ### Convert audio in melspectrogram format and save into zip file

 After doing this, figure comparing melspectrogram before/after convert.
-and MSE between those spectrogram.At last, submit-data.zip will be saved.
+And MSE between those spectrogram is calculated.
+At last, submit-data.zip will be saved.
 ```
 $ python convert_wav_to_mel.py
 ```